RalitsaTerzieva/routes-play/README.md

 # Routes-Play App

-This project is based on concepts and examples from the book "React and React Native, 5th Edition" published by Packt.
+This project is based on concepts and examples from the book [React and React Native](https://github.com/PacktPublishing/React-and-React-Native-5E/tree/main) published by Packt.
 The app has been created as a learning and practice tool to explore the topics covered in the book.

 # Set up